 The Watervliet City School District does not discriminate in employment or in the education programs and activities which it operates on the basis of sex, sexual orientation, age, ethnicity, religion, race, or handicap in violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, or §504 of the Rehabilitation Act of 1973 and the NYS Human Rights Law.

-- Director of Programs & Pupil Services Janelle Yanni
+Director of Educational Programs & Accountability

 Watervliet Jr.-Sr. High School